 Should we tip our Villa staff?

-You are not obligated to tip your villa staff, but almost every family that stays in Costa Rica has been generous.
+You are not obligated to tip the staff, but almost every family that stays in Costa Rica has been generous.
 If your vacation has been filled with exceptional service and food preparation, please let this guide your decision to tip.
-Recommended tip is $10 per staff person per couple.
+See our tipping suggestion sheet here.

 Do you have a telephone?